About Lauderdale County

 • Presidential and statewide election turnout in Lauderdale County typically ranges from 50% to 65% of registered voters in general elections, with lower turnout in primary and local elections.

-• Citizens may request election-related records including ballot accounting documents, voter history, and precinct results by contacting the Election Commission under Tennessee public records law.
+• Citizens may request election related records including ballot accounting documents, voter history, and precinct results by contacting the Election Commission under Tennessee public records law.

-156 Jefferson Street, Ripley, TN 38063 • Phone: (731) 635-9429
+156 Jefferson Street, Ripley, TN 38063

-citizens, residents of Tennessee and Lauderdale County, and at least 18 years old by the next election.
+Citizens, residents of Tennessee and Lauderdale County, and at least 18 years old by the next election.
 Online registration is available for those with a valid Tennessee driver's license or ID card; otherwise, paper applications can be submitted to the Election Commission office.
 To find your polling place in Lauderdale County, registered voters can contact the Election Commission directly, check their voter registration card which lists the assigned precinct, or use the Tennessee Secretary of State's polling place locator on the GoVoteTN website.

-Lauderdale County maintains multiple voting precincts across the county in locations including schools, community centers, and municipal buildings.
+Lauderdale County maintains multiple voting precincts across Lauderdale County in locations including schools, community centers, and municipal buildings.
 Election records that are public in Tennessee include voter registration rolls (with certain personal information redacted for privacy), campaign finance disclosure reports filed by candidates and political action committees, candidate qualifying and petition documents, and precinct-level election results.
 These records are available for inspection and copying under the Tennessee Public Records Act.

 In the 2024 general election, Lauderdale County saw voter participation consistent with rural West Tennessee patterns.
 The next major election is scheduled for November 3, 2026, featuring U.S. House of Representatives elections for Tennessee's congressional districts, potential U.S.

 Senate races if applicable, Tennessee state legislative races including State Senate and State House seats representing Lauderdale County, and county-level positions including County Commission, County Mayor (if applicable to the election cycle), and various county offices.
-Absentee voting by mail is available to Tennessee voters who meet specific criteria including age 60 or older, absence from the county during early voting and Election Day, hospitalization or illness, caretaking responsibilities, or serving as an election official.
+Absentee voting by mail is available to Tennessee voters who meet specific criteria including age 60 or older, absence from Lauderdale County during early voting and Election Day, hospitalization or illness, caretaking responsibilities, or serving as an election official.
 Early voting is offered at designated locations in Lauderdale County beginning 20 days before each election and ending five days before Election Day, providing convenient in-person voting without an excuse required.

 Transparency in Lauderdale County elections is maintained through public testing of voting equipment, availability of poll watchers representing candidates and parties, publication of unofficial results on election night, and official canvassing and certification processes conducted in public meetings.